Hinduism in Italy

-Hinduism is practised by 0.3% of the people in Italy.
+Hinduism is practised by 0.4% of the people in Italy.
 It is practised by 0.1% of the Italian citizens and 2.9% of the immigrant population.
 In 2012, there were about 90,000 Hindus in Italy.
 In 2015, the population increased to 120,000.
-As of 2022, the population is around 200,000 - the second largest Hindu community in Europe after the United Kingdom, and the largest Hindu community in the European Union.
+As of 2023, the population is around 223,000 - the second largest Hindu community in Europe after the United Kingdom, and the largest Hindu community in the European Union.

 Demographics

 Official recognition as a religion

-Hindus are pressing for official recognition in Italy.
-Unione Induista Italia has signed in 2007 an Intente with the Italian government.
+In the mid-2000s, Hindus were pressing for official recognition in Italy.
+Unione Induista Italia, a prominent organisation representing Hindus in Italy, had signed in 2007 an Intente with the Italian government.
 The document was then waiting for approval by the Italian Parliament.
-Hinduism was granted official recognition by the Italian Parliament in 2012 alongside Buddhism.
+Afterwards, Hinduism was granted official recognition by the Italian Parliament in 2012 alongside Buddhism.
 On 11 December 2012, the Italian Parliament ratified an official agreement (Intesa) with the Italian Hindu Union (L.31/12/2012 n.
 246).
 As declared in Article 24 of the Law of agreement, Dipavali or Diwali, the Festival of Lights, is recognized in Italy as the official Hindu religious festival of the Hindu organization.